citp/privacy-policy-historical/b/bl/bla/black-tgirls.com.md

-> *The following text is extracted and transformed from the black-tgirls.com privacy policy that was archived on 2015-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151006184410id_/http%3A//www.black-tgirls.com/compliance/privacypolicy.php%3Fsite%3Dblack-tgirls.com) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the black-tgirls.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606003519id_/http%3A//www.black-tgirls.com/compliance/privacypolicy.php%3Fsite%3DBlack%2520TGirls) for the most accurate reproduction.*

-# black-tgirls.com - Privacy Policy
+# Black TGirls - Privacy Policy

 PRIVACY POLICY

 FOR

-“black-tgirls.com”
+“Black TGirls”

 Effective Date: May 17, 2011